 Despite similar strategies, North Sky is unlikely to ever blend capital from the “parallel vehicles,” which are structured as open-end funds, according to Andrew Harris, a principal for the firm’s sustainable infrastructure strategies.
 North Sky is targeting 15 percent to 20 percent gross returns for IIF and NIF, the same as the firm’s broader infrastructure strategy, Harris told New Private Markets in an interview.

 “We wanted to make sure that nothing we do [with IIF and NIF] is any different from what we do with our regular way funds,” he said.
 “Our cost of capital is the same cost of capital that we have from our flagship funds.
 From an underwriting perspective, the deals still need to pencil to the same expected return.”

 Noting the amount of capital flooding the impact investing landscape, Harris said North Sky, with its “very differentiated” strategy, feels insulated from the potential of increasing deal competition.
-For example, only one other firm, Greenbackers Investment Capital, is known to have a dedicated fund investing in infrastructure opportunity zones.
+For example, only one other firm, Greenbacker Capital Management, is known to have a dedicated fund investing in infrastructure opportunity zones.

 “We have a myriad of exit pathways represented by players across markets,” Harris said.
 “We’re creating the [assets] everybody else wants to buy.”

 It is not taking North Sky long to deploy this round of fundraising for its Low Income Communities Investment Initiative.
 Harris said the firm invested $70 million for the first four deals and expects to close in the coming months on another four, representing around $100 million.
 Fundraising is likely to start again later this year, alongside North Sky’s ongoing effort to raise $350 million for its fourth sustainable infrastructure vehicle.